Martin Bashir: Princess of Wales

 On 4 March 2021, the Metropolitan Police announced that they would not begin a criminal investigation into the allegations after a "detailed assessment" and consultation with the Metropolitan police lawyers, independent counsel and the Crown Prosecution Service.
 Later that month Bashir told the BBC inquiry that he was not responsible for spreading smears about the royal family to convince the princess to sit for the interview, and it was probably Diana herself who was the source of those claims.
 Among the smears were allegations of Prince Edward being treated for AIDS, the Queen suffering from cardiac problems and her intention to abdicate, and that the Prince of Wales was having an affair with his children's nanny, Tiggy Legge-Bourke.
 Bashir argued that bringing up such allegations in front of Diana would have exposed him as a "complete fantasist" and narrowed down the chance of doing any interviews with her.
 He added that Diana had revealed to him that she spoke with mystics and clairvoyants, who could have been sources of the false information she received.

 In May 2021, Dyson's inquiry found Bashir guilty of using "deceitful methods" and breaching BBC editorial conduct to obtain the interview.
 The Dyson report maintained that Bashir was "unreliable", "devious" and "dishonest".
 After the conclusion of the inquiry, with which the BBC said that Bashir had co-operated fully, a broadcast of Panorama dedicated to the interview and the inquiry was scheduled for 17 May 2021, but was postponed when Bashir resigned.

 The Metropolitan Police stated: "Following the publication of Lord Dyson's report we will assess its contents to ensure there is no significant new evidence."
 In September 2021, they announced that they would not launch a criminal investigation into the interview.

 In July 2022 the BBC apologised to the ex-nanny in the High Court, and agreed to pay an undisclosed amount of damages, thought to be in the region of £200,000, over the unfounded claims that she had had an affair with the Prince of Wales.

-A book on the Panoroma interview alleged that Bashir had showed Earl Spencer bank statements suggesting that some close to his sister were in the pay of MI5; these documents were forged but proved critical in Diana agreeing to be interviewed by the "charming" and "ruthless" Bashir.
+A book on the Panorama interview alleged that Bashir had showed Earl Spencer bank statements suggesting that some close to his sister were in the pay of MI5; these documents were forged but proved critical in Diana agreeing to be interviewed by the "charming" and "ruthless" Bashir.